CS2102-2021-S1-08/CS2102_2021_S1_08/docs/Preliminary_Constraints.md

 8. An Availability contains a start date, an end date, the category of the pet that the care taker can take care of, and the daily price
 9. Care Takers can create and advertise their Availability
     - Identity dependency
-    - Start + end date as partial key
+    - Start + end date + category as partial key
 10. Availabilities with the same category should not have overlapping start/end dates
     - Cannot be reflected on ER diagram